Aurelio Bossi white marble bust of a woman

 Description

-Bust of a woman made of white marble by Aurelio Bossi, signed at the base with a modern stone pedestal.
-The face is modeled, and the hair is barely outlined.
+Bust of a woman made of white marble by Aurelio Bossi, signed at the base in front with a modern stone pedestal.
+The face is sculpted, and the hair is barely outlined.
 Italy, circa 1930-1940.

-Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style flourished.
-Its variants at the beginning of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture is from the 19th century, during which the Biedermeier style was predominant.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily on ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is designed with a great resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and reliefs.
 These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that fits your interior.
+This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of prestigious antique furniture is originality.
+The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
+Luxury Products provides documentation confirming the authenticity of each item with a detailed description and photographs.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details